VolmitSoftware/docs/react/12-incident-mode-playbooks.md

 | Hopper inventory moves | 120 | Cancel excess moves | Yes, 14 blocks by default |
 | Redstone transitions | 220 | Restore the old current | Yes, 14 blocks by default |

-The complete field/default table is in [Features - Governors & Mechanics](/react/06-features-governors-mechanics).
+The complete field/default table is in [06 - Features - Governors & Mechanics](/react/06-features-governors-mechanics).
 Incident mode is its own limiter; other governors continue to evaluate their own pressure gates.

 ## Action `action-incident-playbook`